Local temp: 3°C / 37°F Our location

-The Hotel U Prince is located directly on Old Town Square, the heart of Prague for more than a thousand years.
-A large market was located here which, because of its position lying along one of Europe's most important commercial routes, also attracted foreign buyers for trading.
-The original settlement in the area of the market did not become an actual town until the 12th century, taking the name of the castle towering over the Vltava River – Prague.
-It is in this era that the beginnings of U Prince belong, but in the past it was also known as U Zlatého Anděla or U Černého Anděla.
+The Hotel U Prince structure has been ensconced directly on Old Town Square in the heart of Prague for more than a thousand years.
+A large market was once located here which, because of its position situated along one of Europe's most important commercial routes, also attracted foreign buyers for trading.
+The original settlement in the area of the market did not become an actual town until the 12th century, possessing the name of the castle towering over the Vltava River – Prague.
+It is from this era that the inception of U Prince belongs, however, in the past it was also known as U Zlatého Anděla or U Černého Anděla.

-As far as the history of the building, we know that in the 15th and 16th century there was a pharmacy here, similar to those in neighboring Malé Square, the site of pharmaceutical activity in the Middle Ages.
-In the mid-19th century, the ground floor of the U Prince was given over to a bookstore, and in the 20th century, its tradition as a restaurant and pub began.
+Regarding the history of the building, we know that during the 15th and 16th centuries, there was a pharmacy here, similar to those in neighboring Malé Square, the site of pharmaceutical activity in the Middle Ages.
+In the mid-19th century, the ground level of U Prince was acquired by a bookstore, and in the 20th century, its legacy as a restaurant and pub began.